Data 101

 What is Responsible Data Use?

-All education data collected is regulated by federal and state privacy laws and local policies.
+All education and workforce data collected is regulated by federal and state privacy laws and local policies.
 Responsible data use is when decisionmakers collect the data they need—and nothing more—and use it to support individuals.

 Frequently Asked Questions about Education Data

-Our FAQ page dives deeper into questions you may have about education data, why it matters, and how it is and isn’t used.
+Our FAQ page dives deeper into questions you may have about data, why it matters, and how it is and isn’t used.

-Education data is any information that can be used to help individuals achieve their education and workforce goals.
-People often associate education data first with test scores; yet those are just one of the many types of data that support learning.
+Education and workforce data is any information that can be used to help individuals achieve their education and workforce goals.
+People often associate data first with test scores; yet those are just one of the many types of data that support individuals in their decisionmaking.
 Other examples include student background and demographics, enrollment and attendance, performance and growth, staff and facilities, postsecondary readiness and success, workforce outcomes, and more.
-Read more about education data here.
+Read more about data here.

 All states have policies that determine which stakeholders, from teachers to state officials, have access to individual-level data.
 Usually only those who interact with students, such as teachers and families, are allowed to see personal information.
 Others can access aggregate, de-identified data that enables them to better develop, implement, and evaluate policies and programs.
 The federal government does not have—and is legally barred from creating—any database of K–12 student-level data.
 Read more about who uses education data.

-The Data Quality Campaign (DQC) does not collect education data of any kind, including individual-level data.
+The Data Quality Campaign (DQC) does not collect data of any kind, including individual-level data.
 DQC is an advocacy organization that provides policy recommendations and champions policies and practices that make data work for individuals throughout their education and workforce journeys.
 DQC receives no government funding and is supported entirely by philanthropic grants and contributions.
 Read more about our work.

 Our Work